adjust/adobe_air_sdk/README.md

 Adjust.setOfflineMode(true);
 ```

-Conversely, you can deactivate offline mode by calling `setOfflineMode` with `false`.
+Conversely, you can deactivate the offline mode by calling `setOfflineMode` with `false`.
 When the adjust SDK is put back in
 online mode, all saved information is sent to our servers with the correct timstamps.

 Unlike disabling tracking, this setting is **not remembered between sessions**.
 This means that the SDK is in online